Dr Paul Fox

 I received my doctorate at University College London where I worked on the visual representation of battlefield behaviour in German illustrated histories, 1871-1933.
 I have recently researched British imperial cultures of looting and trophy taking at the University of York, funded by the Humanities in the European Research Area project, British Military Encounters with Egypt, 1798—1918.
 I have taught at University College London on topics including the the representation of violence and destruction; the construction of national and gendered identities at war; and the militarisation of social and geographical landscapes.

 - Fox PLD.
 An unprecedented wartime practice: Kodaking the Egyptian Sudan.
-Media, War & Conflict 2017, Epub ahead of print.
+Media, War & Conflict 2017, 1-17.